fedidcg/LightweightFedCM/README.md

 ## Open Questions

-* Should we include the profile information in the Login-Status header?
+* Should we allow defining the profile information and API config in the `Login-Status` header?
+* Does expiration also expire the IdP-supplied `apiConfig` or just the account information?
+* Does `Login-Status: logged-out` clear the IdP-supplied `apiConfig?`
+* Should the API config be supplied using a call to the IdP registration API instead?
 * Given the lower barrier to entry and risk of abuse, should we support passive mode for Lightweight FedCM at all?
+* Under what conditions is presenting IdP picker mandatory vs UA-implementation-defined?
 * For `approved_clients`, should we support matching on the RP origin, not just the clientId?

 ### Allowing the relying party to control credentials that appear in the credential chooser